Graduate Student Liability Insurance

 AMHCA offers a plethora of opportunities including being connected to a network of individuals who care about the clinical mental health counseling profession and the ability to become involved in advocating and lobbying for your profession.
 AMHCA Student Section has useful listings, links, and general information to assist your academic and professional activities.
 And, if you get involved with the Graduate Student Committee, you've got a great resume builder!

 Professional liability insurance covers the insured for amounts up to the limits of liability that insureds become legally obligated to pay as a result of a claim for negligent acts, errors or omissions arising out of a covered incident.
+Download our Roadmap to Coverage for more information.

 You will now self-enroll through the CPH & Associates AMHCA Student Portal, to receive your proof of coverage (certificate of insurance) immediately.
 You will be receiving an email from us within 24 business hours after signing up with instructions for setting up your complimentary liability insurance policy.
 If you need immediate assistance, please call our Membership department at 800-326-2642 x108.